The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 The clear and simple interface seems somehow familiar, as it is in many aspects similar to WordPress.

-Although Strapi is still in development, the community support makes it easy for developers to seek help when needed or make necessary alterations to the code themselves.
+Although Strapi is still in development, community support makes it easy for developers to seek help when needed or make necessary alterations to the code themselves.

 Pricing: